Log Buffer #283, A Carnival of the Vanities for DBAs

 Mike Hillwig cranks that your server is not a workstation.

-A good blog post about character sets in MySQL.
+Here’s a good blog post about character sets in MySQL.

-Henrik Ingo draws some conclusions regarding state of the MySQL forks.
+Henrik Ingo draws some conclusions regarding the state of MySQL forks.

 With two of the bigger Open Source projects, Kris Buyaert talks about the certification program questions that pop up.